-4. Listen to your body
+6. Listen to your body

 Muscle soreness is expected when restarting a fitness routine.
 It happens because your muscles are no longer accustomed to strenuous activity, so they get tight and achy for a few days.
 It's normal, but you should pay careful attention and listen to your body.

-A tip to reduce soreness: Properly warm-up your muscles and cool down after!
+A tip to reduce soreness: Properly warm up your muscles and cool down after!
 Most people warm-up, but forget to cool down.
 Skipping those stretches after your workout will make those muscles that were working hard tighten up again.
 Cooling down prevents that from happening and helps regulate blood flow throughout the body thus minimizing some soreness.

-5. Get enough sleep
+7. Get enough sleep

 This one goes hand-in-hand with listening to your body, and you've probably heard it a million times, but...
 Prioritize sleep!
 Working out is hard work, it takes a lot of your energy, literally.
 Your burning more calories and your body is trying to adapt to the increased stresses in the muscle tissues.
 And if you don't already know, your muscles need proper rest in order to recover and grow!

-To get quality sleep that your body needs to heal and refuel, stick to a regular sleep schedule, avoid caffeine and heavy meals close to your bedtime, and put all your devices on silent or sleep mood.
+To get the quality sleep that your body needs to heal and refuel, stick to a regular sleep schedule, avoid caffeine and heavy meals close to your bedtime, and put all your devices in silent mode or sleep mode.
 Your body will thank you and so will your future self.
 Getting burnt out is common in the fitness world and one of the ways it happens is when people go full force when starting or restarting their fitness journey, and they ignore the signs that their body is trying to tell them.
 So when you feel tired, take a step back, rest, and make sure you're getting enough quality sleep.